nielsole/ffrsk-site/README.md

 - v2021.x_lo- = new gluon 3.5.x firmware for Domains on Lohmar supernodes
 - v2021.x_ffrsk- = new gluon 3.5.x firmware for Domains on Siegburg supernodes
 - v2021.x_nk = new gluon 3.5.x firmware for Domains on Niederkassel supernodes
+- v2022.x_ffrsk = new gluon 3.7.x firmware for Domains on Siegburg supernodes